wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XI--Gen. Smythe succeeds Gen. Van Rensselaer--his attempt to cross the Niagara , and failure--causes.
 61

 CHAP.
-XII--Capture of the sloop of war , Frolic of 22 guns , by the United Slates' sloop of war Wasp of 18 guns.
+XII--Capture of the sloop of war , Frolic of 22 guns , by the United States' sloop of war Wasp of 18 guns.
 64

 CHAP.
 XIII--Capture of the British frigate Macedonian , by Com.
 Decatur , in the frigate United States--brig Vixen captured by the British frigate Southampton.
 67